 Emerging products in the U.S., including snus (dissolvable tobacco), electronic nicotine delivery systems (“e-cigs”), and waterpipes (hookah), continue to gain popularity in group social settings.

 These options are promoted as safe and permissible alternatives to real tobacco.
-Dissolvable options eliminate spitting, and e-cigs are acceptable in most settings.
+Dissolvable options eliminate spitting.
+E-cigs tout they’re better because they’re smokeless.
 Sounds like a healthy option, right?

 Wrong.
-Twenty-first century smoking substitutes will do more harm than good.
 Research in the Journal of Environmental and Public Health shows that the use of snus, e-cigs and hookah can have negative effects on individuals who have never used tobacco in their life.
+And e-cigs are becoming banned in more and more settings.

-“These types of products lure individuals into using real tobacco,” Dr. Burkey says.
+“These types of products lure individuals into using real tobacco,” Dr. Lamarre says.